oneTimePad/advantage/README.md

         env.render()
 ```

-If there are any problems with the learning algorithm plese open an issue
+If there are any problems with the learning algorithm please open an issue